 CIVL (Commission Internationale de Vol Libre), the international hang gliding committee, has established records and qualifications which are published and available to all USHPA members.
 There are 32 possible records, the basic records being: distance, goal, out and return, and gain of height.
 Within these four basic record classifications are separate categories for two-person, feminine, flex wing and fixed wing record events.
 If you are going to make a national or world claim, documentation is as important as the flight.
 It is the description of your effort by which the NAA and FAI will determine eligibility for declaration.
 You must provide barograph tracings for all claimed flights, uncut film of the flights, and comply with the Observer and certification requirements necessary for records.
 The Record Attempt Kit and Hang Gliding Section 7 of the FAI Sporting Code spell these out.

-The FAI Sporting License and NAA membership are available through the National Aeronautic Association, call 1-800-644-9777 or visit NAA.aero.
+The FAI Sporting License and NAA membership are available through the National Aeronautic Association - visit NAA.aero.

 US National Teams